3schwartz/fga-operator/README.md

 ## Configurations

-Configurations can be set both using command line flags and environment variables.
+Configurations can be set using either command-line flags or environment variables.

 ### Command line flags